-Join USIP for a discussion with leading experts that explores the current efforts to develop national action plans on YPS in Southeast Asia and identifies key lessons for implementing the YPS agenda in the region.
+On December 15, USIP held a discussion with leading experts that explores the current efforts to develop national action plans on YPS in Southeast Asia and identifies key lessons for implementing the YPS agenda in the region.
 Take part in the conversation on Twitter with #SEAsiaYPS.

 Executive Director, Centre for Sustainable Development and Education in Africa